davidkitfriedman/segment_fusion/cs_stackexchange_question.md

 These considerations should determine what type of dissimilarity measure is used for hierarchical clustering

+Section 10.3.3 Practical Issues in Clustering also talks about some related issues.

 On the other hand I took a brief look at [this Ph.D. thesis](http://ofirpele.droppages.com/ofirpele_phd_thesis.pdf) by [Ofir Pele](http://ofirpele.droppages.com/) on distance functions, and so at the beginning it says: